 FAMs engage tourism stakeholders, such as lodging, restaurants and attractions, and give them a chance to meet the FAM participants.
 There are different types of FAMs you can offer for your destination.
-Larger FAMs require collaboration with several Tourism Promotion Agencies (TPAs) across multiple counties.
-Others have just one county or smaller destination where there is only one TPA hosting the FAM.
-Regardless of the scope and size of a FAM tour, here are 4 tips to insure a successful familiarization tour.
+Larger FAMs require collaboration with several Destination Marketing Organizations (DMOs) across multiple counties.
+Others have just one county or smaller destination where there is only one DMO hosting the FAM.
+Regardless of the scope and size of a FAM tour, here are 4 tips to ensure its success.

-Educate everyone involved on how they will benefit from a FAM tour.
+1. Educate everyone involved on how they will benefit from a FAM tour.

 This goes for both the stakeholders and the FAM participants.
-Stakeholders need to understand:

-- This is a marketing opportunity.
-As such, stakeholders agree to offer their services/products complimentary.
+Stakeholders need to understand that this is a marketing opportunity.
+As such, stakeholders agree to offer their services and/or products complimentary.
 They should understand they are not donating goods and services!
 This is a fantastic marketing opportunity to showcase their business.

-- As much fun as FAM tours are, everyone is still working.
+FAM participants need to understand that as much fun as FAM tours are, everyone is still working.
 They are only going to get a sample of products and services.
 They should not expect to spend a lot of time at one location.
 There is much to do and see and they are expected to take part in every opportunity offered.

-Communication is key for a successful familiarization tour.
+2. Communication is key for a successful familiarization tour.

-Treat your FAM guests as VIPs.
+3. Treat your FAM guests as VIPs.

 Roll out the red carpet!
 Participants will remember what went wrong before they remember what went right.
 Travel professionals sell destinations.
 They want to feel 100% confident their customers will have a great experience.
-They have relationships to foster and/or protect.
+They have relationships to foster and protect.
 If they are treated well, they will understand and feel confident that their customers will experience the same thing and be willing to put their name and reputation out there to promote your area.

-Remember to have fun during a FAM tour.
+4. Remember to have fun during a FAM tour.